sBondoc/encouragement/README.md

 # encouragement
-For when you need to add a little brightness in your day. 🌄
+For when you need to add a little brightness to your day. 🌄